daikichidaze/resume_jp/index_en.md

   - As a response to this, I provided an integrated service from hearing to tool development to improve business efficiency.
   - In particular, the team was able to break through the barriers that have prevented them from launching the original service. (~ 5 million THB / year)
 - I led everything from early-stage business planning, actual service works and launch the tool development team.
-  - I set up our own software development team, especially in a situation with limited experience in the development.
+  - I set up our own software development team, particularly in a situation with limited experience in the development.
   - This project has become an achievement that leads to the planning of company-wide application business strategies.

 ### 3.Pre-study of new MaaS services